google/rekall/docs/Manual/Plugins/Linux/LinYaraScan.md

     ', task: 'Kernel addresses of task structs. (type: ArrayIntParser)

+    ', verbosity: 'An integer reflecting the amount of desired output: 0 = quiet, 10 = noisy. (type: IntParser)

-    ', yara_expression: 'If provided we scan for this yara expression. (type: String)
+    * Default: 1', yara_expression: 'If provided we scan for this yara expression.
+    (type: String)

     ', yara_file: 'The yara signature file to read. (type: String)